Banging Toolbox

 Here’s the most versatile bench grinder

-As with all power tools, getting the most out of your bench grinder involves knowing what you will use it for and what the best features and accessories are for the job.
+As with all power tools, getting the most out of your bench grinder involves knowing what you will use it for and what the best attributes and accessories are for the job.

-Get a good 8” grinder that can accommodate a variety of wheel types, and it should provide years of reliable service.
-If you need to use a portable grinder instead, have a look here.
+Get a high-grade 8” grinder that can accommodate a variety of wheel types, and it should provide years of reliable service.
+If you need to use a portable grinder instead, have a look here

 #1 Best 8-inch single speed bench grinder